Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Woodview Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 2: STUDENT GROWTH: By June 2025, Woodview Elementary School will increase the percentage of students demonstrating STAAR Redesign academic growth in reading and math by 5 percentage points or ≥ to 85%.
+Performance Objective 2: STUDENT GROWTH: By June 2026, Woodview Elementary School will increase the percentage of annual growth points earned by students demonstrating STAAR academic growth in reading language arts and math by 3 percentage points or ≥ to 85%.

-Staff Responsible for Monitoring: Teachers, Administrators, Intervention specialist, tutors, MCLs, associate teachers, CAIS, Nurse, CIS
+Staff Responsible for Monitoring: Teachers, Leadership team, MCLs, Administrators

 Title I: